 - 4. Change in pension value.
 This is the change in present value of defined benefit and actuarial pension plans. - 5.
 Above-market earnings on deferred compensation which is not tax-qualified. - 6.
 Other compensation, if the aggregate value of all such other compensation (e.g. severance, termination payments, value of life insurance paid on behalf of the employee, perquisites or property) for the executive exceeds \$10,000.

 Term 39.
-System for Award Management and Universal Identifier Requirements required by changes in its information or another award term.
+System for Award Management and Universal Identifier Requirements

 A. Requirement for Registration in the System for Award Management (SAM)